nabormendonca/gpt-4v-enade-cs-2021/questions/q03-eng.md

 ---

-**Expert evaluation of ChatGPT-4 Vision's first response based on the response standard**
+**Expert scoring of ChatGPT-4 Vision's first response based on the response standard**

 a) Correct answer (ChatGPT-4 Vision correctly identified that formule 3 contains a tautology): 2.5/2.5 scores